incognite-lab/Pepper-Controller/README.md

 Add path to your .bashrc:

 `export PYTHONPATH=${PYTHONPATH}:~/pynaoqi/lib/python2.7/site-packages`

-Restart console and test the library:
+Restart terminal and test the library:

+`python2'

+'import naoqi'

+Clone this repository to your computer:

+'git clone

+`pip2 install -r ./requirements.txt`